akashmodak97/Blood-Bank-Website/README.md

 <b>Xampp</b> must be installed in the system.

 ## Configure
-Duplicate the database given in <b>database</b> folder, and run on localhost.
+Duplicate the database given in the <b>database</b> folder, and run on localhost.

 ## Contribute
 This repo is open for contribution